plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 {% include figure.html type="gb" %}

 I’ve talked about this before and I’ll mention it again: the Game Boy cannot do convincing AI.
 It just doesn’t have enough RAM and CPU speed to achieve complex enemy behaviours in real time. *Warlocked* met the same fate: as Dylan clearly says, the AI had to be simplistic for the game to exist.
-In fact, the enemy AI has two behaviours:
+In fact, the enemy AI has only two behaviours:

 - **Attacking when detecting your units**: When you move units within a certain range of enemy units, they will react by making a beeline to the unit who first made range and attack it.
 - **Spawning units and heading towards your keep**: When you have been detected by specific enemy units, the pre-placed enemy barracks will start spawning units at a set rate and send them towards your keep.
-If they encounter one of your units or buildings, the first behaviour will trigger.
+If they encounter one of your units or buildings, the first behaviour mentioned above will trigger.
 Those enemy barracks are always placed in a simple path from your keep, so the path-finding is never a problem.
 Speaking of pathfinding:

 > The pathfinding was the single biggest issue in the whole game.
 There are many ways to program pathfinding, but they mostly rely on both a good amount of memory to determine the best route and a fast processor to cope with the computations.
 The Game Boy Color’s processor simply couldn’t handle some of the best algorithms for multiple units, and so a *best attempt* system was used.
 Although far from perfect, it does manage to navigate itself away from a number of tricky situations, and allows units to move and act as a group with some success.